 If you want to try something new, you can make your own candy, like fudge or chocolate truffles.
 Another option is to take the day to enjoy different types of candies, trying new flavors or going back to a favorite.
 However you celebrate, the focus is on enjoying the sweet treats that make the day fun.

-If you’re looking for other sweet celebrations coming up, National Gingerbread Cookie Day on November 21 and National Cookie Day on December 4 are just around the corner.
+If you’re looking for other sweet celebrations coming up, National Gingerbread Cookie Day on November 21, National Cookie Day on December 4 and National Hard Candy Day on December 19 are just around the corner.
 With the holiday season approaching, there will be plenty of opportunities to enjoy your favorite treats!

 When is National Candy Day Celebrated?